Stablecoins, $CRCL, and Cardano...

 So why is pegging necessary?
 Well, imagine using bitcoin or even a bar of gold to purchase an item.
 If either of the two assets drop 10% during the transaction itself, the seller as a result receives less value, meaning the buyer must spend more to make the deal whole.
 Long story short, when something is “pegged” it means its tying somethings value to a stable asset like the US dollar to ensure price predictability.
 This is necessary to make stablecoins practical for transactions of any kind, DeFi and more importantly bridging TradFi to the blockchain.

 Stablecoins are the preferred solution for moving money on-chain because they have the capability to combine the benefits of blockchain technology with price stability.
 By pegging to stable assets like the US dollar, stablecoins can avoid the extremely volatile price swings of cryptocurrencies from Bitcoin, making them much more reliable.
 On top of this, blockchain transactions that utilize stablecoins settle much faster, oftentimes within minutes or even seconds.
 Compare this to your traditional approach in using a bank, which can take days, especially for cross-border payments.
 Stablecoins can even reduce transaction fees by simply bypassing intermediaries like banks or payment processors.
-Stablecoins are also easily accessible for the unbanked and underserved populations breaking down barriers to entry, allowing anyone with internet access to participate in the new era of digital economy.
-However, connectivity is an even bigger issue here… reference our last post for more details about Global Network Connectivity in Crypto.
+Stablecoins are also accessible for unbanked and underserved populations breaking down barriers to entry, allowing anyone with internet access to participate in the new era of digital economy.
+However, internet connectivity is an even bigger issue here… reference our last post for more details about Global Network Connectivity in Crypto.

-Dollar-backed vs. Gold-backed stabelcoins
+Dollar-backed vs. Gold-backed stabelcoins:

-Examples of Dollar-backed stablecoins include USDT, USDC, BUSD, etc.
+Examples of Dollar-backed stablecoins include $USDT, $USDC, B$USD, etc.

 Pros: